-You get caught up in the heat of the moment, and have sex without contraception.
+You get caught up in the heat of the moment and have sex without contraception.
 Maybe the condom breaks, you forgot to take your regular birth control, or worst case, you were sexually assaulted.
-Regardless how it happens, unprotected sex can cause an unplanned pregnancy.
+Regardless how it happens, unprotected vaginal intercourse can cause unplanned Pregnancy.
 This can be a scary experience, but Southwestern Public Health can help with something called emergency contraception (EC).

-SexualityandU (The Society of Obstetricians and Gynaecologists of Canada (SOGC))
+- Emergency Contraception - The Society of Obstetricians and Gynaecologists of Canada

 - Your Guide to Emergency Contraception Options - What’s Next for Me

 For sexual health services at our St. Thomas site email firstname.lastname@example.org

 For sexual health services at our Woodstock site email email@example.com